-Media in a crisis of confidence
+The media in a crisis of confidence

 Existing values in PR

-Crisis as an opportunity?
+A crisis as an opportunity?

-The crux of this way of thinking becomes apparent when we shift perspective: if everyone believes only in ‘their’ truth, because ‘real’ and ‘alternative’ facts are treated as equally valid, it becomes almost impossible to present information credibly – however valid it may be.
+The crux of this way of thinking becomes apparent when we shift our perspective: if everyone believes only in ‘their’ truth, because ‘real’ and ‘alternative’ facts are treated as equally valid, it becomes almost impossible to present information credibly – however valid it may be.

 Enduring values